rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Like the [indexalator](#index-normalizing_iterators),
-the "offsetalator", or offset-normalizing iterator (`include/cudf/detail/offsetalator.cuh`), can be used for offsets types (INT32 or INT64 only) without requiring a type-specific instance.
+the "offsetalator", or offset-normalizing iterator (`include/cudf/detail/offsetalator.cuh`), can be used for offset column types (INT32 or INT64 only) without requiring a type-specific instance.
-This helpful when reading or building strings columns.
-The normalized type is int64 which means an `input_offsetsalator` will return int64 type values for both INT32 and INT64 offsets columns.
+This helpful when reading or building [strings columns](#strings-columns).
+The normalized type is `int64` which means an `input_offsetsalator` will return `int64` type values for both INT32 and INT64 offsets columns.
-Likewise, an `output_offselator` can accept int64 type values to store into either an INT32 or INT64 output offsets column created appropriately.
+Likewise, an `output_offselator` can accept `int64` type values to store into either an INT32 or INT64 output offsets column created appropriately.

-Use the `offsetalator_factory` to create an appropriate input or output iterator from an offsets column_view.
+Use the `cudf::detail::offsetalator_factory` to create an appropriate input or output iterator from an offsets column_view.
 Example input iterator usage:

 ```c++